MrCappyy/MinecraftWork/README.md

 ---

 ## **About Me**
-I'm **MrCappy**, a dedicated Minecraft plugin developer with over two years of experience.
+I'm **MrCappy**, a dedicated Minecraft plugin developer with over three years of experience.
 I specialize in designing robust, scalable plugins that enhance server gameplay.
 Whether it's crafting immersive mechanics, building complex systems, or creating simple utilities, I aim for precision and creativity in every project.

 ---